 44. DETAILS OF NODAL OFFICER:

-The Company has designated Ms. Neha Singhal as a Nodal Officer for the purpose of IEPF.
+During the year under the review the Company had designated Ms. Neha Singhal as a Nodal Officer for the

 45. DETAILS OF UTILIZATION OF FUNDS: